Hereward/kickstart-2018-blog/README.md

 * About
 * Profile

-The Home page contains an implementation of the simple todos example from the Meteor Guide. <br/><br/>More info: https://www.meteor.com/tutorials/react/creating-an-app
+The Home page contains an implementation of the simple todos example from the Meteor Guide.<br/>More info: https://www.meteor.com/tutorials/react/creating-an-app

 The About page features the Quill rich text editor.